 The diuretic effect of caffeine is real but modest — and it is also dose-dependent.
 At very high caffeine doses (above 500 mg in a short period), the diuretic effect becomes more pronounced.
 At typical consumption levels of one to three cups per day, the effect is minimal.

 Tolerance also matters.
 Regular coffee drinkers develop a tolerance to caffeine's diuretic effect over time.
 If you drink coffee every day, your body adapts and the diuretic effect diminishes significantly.
+Studies have shown that habitual coffee drinkers show essentially no diuretic response to normal doses of caffeine — the body simply adjusts.

 When Coffee Might Affect Hydration